aaronk6/Cardano-MoneyMoney/README.md

 # Cardano-MoneyMoney

-Fetches balances from Cardano Blockchain Explorer and returns them as securities.
+Fetches balances from [Cardanoscan](https://cardanoscan.io) and returns them as securities.

 Requires MoneyMoney version **2.3.25** or greater.